Pose Priors from Language Models: Guiding Pose Optimization with an LMM

 \subsection{Constraint generation with a LMM}

-Our method strives to enforce contact constraints for the estimated 3D poses.
 Our key insight is to leverage a LMM to identify regions of contact between different body parts on the human body surface.
-As shown in Figure~\ref{fig:method} (top), we prompt the LMM with an image and ask it to output a list of all plausible regions that are in contact.
-However, we cannot simply use natural language descriptions to directly optimize a 3D mesh.
-As such, we propose a framework to convert these constraints into a loss function.
+As shown in Figure~\ref{fig:combined-first}, we prompt the LMM with an image and ask it to output a list of all region pairs that are in contact.
+However, we cannot simply use its output natural language descriptions to directly optimize a 3D mesh.
+As such, we convert these constraints into a loss function.

 \para{LMM-based constraint generation.} Given the image $\boldsymbol{I}$, we first use the bounding boxes $\boldsymbol{B}$ to crop the part containing the subjects.
 We then use an image segmentation model to mask any extraneous individuals.
 While cropping and masking the image may remove information, we find the LMMs are relatively robust to missing context, and more importantly, this allows us to indicate which individuals to focus on.
 Given the segmented image, we ask the LMM to generate a set $\boldsymbol{C} = \{\boldsymbol{c}_1, ... \boldsymbol{c}_m\}$ of all pairs of body parts that are touching, where $m$ is the total number of constraints the LMM generates for the image.